 In today’s fast-paced business environment, organizations want to maximize uptime, and as a result MSPs are looking for image-based solutions that help them offer customers fast business recovery capabilities.
-That’s why we’re excited to share that Physical Imaging Standard to Cloud (Beta) is now available for Intronis Backup.
+That’s why we’re excited about Physical Imaging Standard to Cloud for Intronis Backup.

-To give you a closer look at the new functionality and how it will help our MSP partners, we spoke with Chris Crellin, senior director of product management here at Barracuda MSP.
+To give you a closer look at the functionality and how it helps our MSP partners, we spoke with Chris Crellin, senior director of product management here at Barracuda MSP.

 Physical Imaging Standard to Cloud Q&A with Chris Crellin

 With Physical Imaging Standard, MSPs can backup complete systems as an image and securely store them in the cloud.
 This means that regardless of how the local data repository is doing, as long as your customer has a working environment, you can help get them back up and running again.

 Data is encrypted, compressed, and deduplicated, and MSPs will have full archiving and scheduling options available that are consistent with other backup sets.
 In addition, there are multiple restore options from the cloud, including restoring volumes to a VHD/X file to a specified location, restoring the physical volume data to a Hyper-V virtual machine, and bare metal restore.

 How do these capabilities help MSPs?

 The Physical Imaging Standard to Cloud plugin gives MSPs more flexibility, making it easier to choose the best data protection solution and restore options for each customer without added management complexity.
 With Intronis Backup, you can create physical image backup sets directly from the same interface you use to protect files and folders, Exchange databases, virtual machines, and more.

 The plugin also helps MSPs simplify meeting compliance requirements, such as HIPAA, because data is encrypted in transit and at rest.
 There is a full range of retention options, and data can be stored in the cloud anywhere from a few days to forever.